Payment gateway – what is it and how does it work?

 The important thing to note is that businesses must have a merchant account set up by an acquirer in order to process transactions online, using a payment gateway.

-What is the cost of your payment gateway?
+What is the cost of emerchantpay's payment gateway?

-We also offer interchange ++ pricing, which is the most transparent way of pricing in the industry.
+• Interchange++ pricing is the most transparent pricing method in the industry.
 You’ll be able to see a detailed breakdown of the processing costs involved in our solutions, so you don’t have to worry about any hidden fees or charges.
+For more information, you can contact our payment specialists to discuss your setup and processing needs.

 Yes, our payment gateway provides an easy and hassle-free way for your business to set up and accept subscription payments.
 Our system will securely store and encrypt customer information and process payments based on your chosen billing cycle.
 With recurring payments, your business will benefit from increased customer loyalty and it also makes repeat billings easy to manage.